 1. Soap and Water

-Completely dissolve a small amount of organic liquid soap in warm water.
 Next, pour the solution into a spray bottle.
-Finally, spray your vegetables, nasturtiums, roses, or whichever plants they are eating.
+Finally, spray your vegetables, nasturtiums, roses, or other plants where caterpillars are present.

 Does soapy water kill caterpillars?
 No, it doesn’t.
-The mixture won’t harm them or your plants, but it will create a slippery surface that discourages or stops the caterpillars from walking on or eating your plants.
+The mixture won’t harm them or your plants.
+However, it will create a slippery surface that stops the caterpillars from walking on or eating your plants.

-It is also safe to use in your organic garden, though all produce should be washed thoroughly before consumption.
-Look for an organic brand or one with the OMRI (Organic Materials Research Institute) stamp.
+It is safe for your organic garden, but be sure to wash all produce thoroughly before eating.
+Additionally, when purchasing, look for an organic brand or one bearing the OMRI stamp.

 3. Neem Oil